danielecattaneo/acse_multitarget/README.md

 steps:

 1. Create a new directory inside `tests`.
-You can choose whatever directory name you wish.
+You can choose whatever directory name you wish, as long as it is not `test`.
 2. Move the source code files to be compiled inside the directory you have created.
 The extension of these files **must** be `.src`.
-3. Open the `tests/Makefile` file and add your directory at the end of the `dirs` variable (which is declared in the very first line of the file).
+3. Run the command `make tests` to compile all tests, included the one you have just added.

+The `make tests` command only runs the ACSE compiler and the assembler, you will have to invoke the MACE simulator manually.